-Richmindale High School Graduate Discount
+Discount for Richmindale High School Graduate

-- Richmindale College provides a ten percent (10%) tuition discount on credits enrolled in bachelor's degree to high school graduates of Richmindale College or other Richmindale schools worldwide. - ✓ The discount applies to bachelor's degree programs only. - The discount does not apply to fees not covered by the tuition, such as admission fee, credit transfer evaluation fee, miscellaneous fee, software licenses, and other fees required to complete the program.
+- Richmindale College provides a fifty percent (50%) tuition and miscellaneous fee discount on credits enrolled to high school graduates of Richmindale schools worldwide. - ✓ The discount applies to bachelor's and master's degree programs. - The discount does not apply to fees not covered by the tuition and miscellaneous fee, such as admission fee, credit transfer evaluation fee, software licenses, and other fees required to complete the program. - ✓ This discount cannot be combined with other discounts, unless specified.